 This project is an internal product for the #1 most valued brand in the consulting industry globally.
 It's a platform designed for data analytics teams.

-Within the platform, user can create projects, invite collaborators, search and connect services, handle payments, monitor costs, and provide clients with access to research results.
+Within the platform, users can create projects, invite collaborators, connect services, handle payments, monitor costs, and give clients access to research results.
 There's also a section for publishers, where they can create publisher teams, publish assets, provide support, and get information on asset usage.
 The target audience for this product is around 20,000 users.

 Main sections